Apple Watch Sleep Tracking Made Easy: A Step-by-Step Guide

 Using the Sleep App on Apple Watch

 The Sleep app on Apple Watch offers a user-friendly interface for tracking and managing your sleep.
-Here’s how you can navigate the app:

 - To access the Sleep app, simply raise your wrist or tap on the screen to wake up your Apple Watch.